e-c-k-e-r/vall-e/docs/models.md

 ### `models/arch/llama.py`

-This script modifes modules of LLaMA provided through `transformers`.
+This script modifies modules of LLaMA provided through `transformers`.

 A bulk of it pertains to modifying `LlamaAttention` and detecting available attention mechanisms, allowing for using different attention mechanisms:
 * `torch.nn.functional.scaled_dot_product_attention`-based attention: